LibreCAD/docs/guides/blocks.rst

 .. important::

     Layer "0" is a special layer that is equivalent to "no layer", similar to *color "By Block"* is equal to no specified color and *line type "By Block"* is equal to no specified line type.
-It is also the default layer for new drawings.  **Genarally layer "0" should only be used when creating blocks and should be the only layer in the drawing.**
+It is also the default layer for new drawings.  **Genarally layer "0" should only be used when creating blocks and should be the only layer in a drawing for a block.**

     Pay particular attention to the :ref:`Attributes <attributes>` when creating blocks.
 In addition to the specific attributes, pen attributes (Color, Width, Line Type) also include "By Layer" and "By Block".

     #.
-Blocks with specific attributes (e.g. color set to blue, width set to 0.18 mm, etc) will retain those attributes when inserted.
-The block needs to be edited to change any attribute.
+Blocks with specific attributes (e.g. color set to blue, width set to 0.18 mm, etc) will retain those attributes when inserted into a drawing.
+The block needs to be edited to change any of the attributes.
     #.
 Blocks with the attributes set to "By Layer" will adopt the attributes of the layer they are inserted to.
+The block's attributes will change if the layer's attributes are changed.
     #.
 Blocks with the attributes set to "By Block" will intially adopt the attributes assigned to the layer.
 The attributes can be changed with the **Attribute** tool.